jaywcjlove/github-action-contributors/README.md

 - `token` - Your `GITHUB_TOKEN`.
 This is required.
 Why do we need `token`?
 Read more here: [About the GITHUB_TOKEN secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#about-the-github_token-secret).
 Default: `${{ github.token }}`
 - `filter-author` - Regular expression filtering'.
 - `count` - Specify the max count of contributors listed.
-Default list all contributors.
+Default list all contributors(max 100).
 - `output` - output image path. default: `CONTRIBUTORS.svg`
 - `truncate` - Truncate username by specified length, `0` for no truncate. default: `12`
 - `svgWidth` - Width of the generated SVG. default: `740`